 Examples of E-Mail Activism

 This type of activism is so easy and if you want to be anonymous you can even choose to make a separate e-mail address for this.
-Here are some example of e-mail activism: asking owners to use reusable straws, asking for a changing table in the men’s bathroom (it’s usually only in the women’s bathroom), asking for a gender-neutral bathroom, asking for one vegan option on the menu, asking for an accessible entrance (it’s mind-blowing how often they’re too high so that people who use a wheelchair can’t come in), asking for tap water on the menu for a reasonable price, asking for an accessible bathroom, asking for reusable napkins, asking for an allergy list on the menu, asking for more inclusive sizes in a clothing store, asking why they only employ white people, asking for braille on the menu, asking for information to be put on their website about the size and width of the chairs, asking why they only employ men, asking for a gluten-free option the menu, asking for an elevator, asking for an English translation on the menu, etc.
+Here are some example of e-mail activism: asking owners to use reusable straws, asking for a changing table in the men’s bathroom (it’s usually only in the women’s bathroom), asking for a gender-neutral bathroom, asking for one vegan option on the menu, asking for an accessible entrance (it’s mind-blowing how often they’re too high so that people who use a wheelchair can’t come in), asking for tap water on the menu for a reasonable price, asking for an accessible bathroom, asking for reusable napkins, asking for an allergy list on the menu, asking for more inclusive sizes in a clothing store, asking why they only employ white people, asking for braille on the menu, asking for information to be put on their website about the size and width of the chairs, asking why they only employ men, asking for a gluten-free option the menu, asking for an elevator, asking for an English translation on the menu, asking a store or magazine to have inclusive models, etc.

 Pick Your Battles